 Meet adj.
-Proper; right; suitable.
-Olde word
+Proper; fitting.
+Olde word.

-The archaic adjective meet comes from Old English mēt, meaning "suitable," "fit," or "proper."
+The archaic adjective meet comes from Old English met, meaning "suitable," "fit," or "proper."
 It was used to describe something that was appropriately matched, fitting, or correct for a particular purpose or situation.
 While today meet is rarely used in this sense, it was once a more common way of expressing that something was right, proper, or acceptable in context.

 In its older usage, meet could describe a person who was suitable for a task, or an action that was deemed appropriate or fitting.
 It conveyed a sense of propriety, a quality of being well-suited to the circumstances, and often carried with it an air of dignity or respect.